Andy Williams (footballer, born 1986): Yeovil Town

 In May 2010, Williams rejected a new deal with Bristol Rovers and signed a two-year contract with fellow League One side and local rivals Yeovil Town, he linked up with them on 1 July 2010.
 On 7 August 2010, Williams made his debut for Yeovil against Leyton Orient, and scored his first goal for the club against Rushden & Diamonds in the FA Cup, and scored his first league goal in a 3–1 defeat against Dagenham & Redbridge the following week.
 Williams first season with Yeovil saw him score eight goals in 39 matches mostly operating from the wing.

 He started the new season well with a goal in a 3–1 win at home to Oldham Athletic before being out injured for over a month.
 However, once he had returned from injury he scored again, this time in a 3–0 win away at Hereford United in the FA Cup.
 Williams ended the campaign as Yeovil's top scorer with 17 goals in all competitions but rejected a new contract to remain at the club.

 Swindon Town

 Having rejected Yeovil's offer of a new contract, on 18 June 2012, it was confirmed Williams had signed for newly promoted League One side Swindon Town on a two-year contract.

-Return To Yeovil
+Return to Yeovil on loan

 On 23 August 2013, Williams rejoined Yeovil Town on a season long loan deal, only 14 months after previously leaving for Swindon Town.
 Williams made his second debut for Yeovil as a second-half substitute against Derby County, on 24 August 2013.
 Williams made a total of nine appearances without scoring before picking up serious cruciate injury in training ruling him out for the rest of the season.
-Despite being ruled out with injury for the rest of the season, due to the loan agreement with Swindon Town Williams remained officially on loan at Yeovil for the remainder of the season, with Yeovil still having to pay a portion of his wages.
+Despite being ruled out with injury for the rest of the season, due to the loan agreement with Swindon Town, Williams remained officially on loan at Yeovil for the remainder of the season, with Yeovil still having to pay a portion of his wages.